oauth2-proxy/oauth2-proxy/docs/2_auth.md

 The `oidc_issuer_url` and other URIs use the base URL from your **Authorization Server**'s **Issuer** field.
 The `client_id` and `client_secret` are configured in the application settings.

-Then the oauth2_proxy with `./oauth2_proxy -config /etc/example.cfg`
+Then you can start the oauth2_proxy with `./oauth2_proxy -config /etc/example.cfg`

 ### login.gov Provider